NannyML/nannyml/docs/tutorials/compare_estimated_and_realized_performance.rst

     :path: ./example_notebooks/Tutorial - Compare Estimated and Realized Performance - Car Loan.ipynb
     :cells: 5

-The CBPE estimator is then fitted using the fit() method on the reference data.
+The CBPE estimator is then fitted using the :meth:`~nannyml.base.AbstractEstimator.fit` method on the reference data.

 We estimate the performance of both the reference and analysis datasets, to compare the estimated and actual performance of the reference period.